LSSTDESC/rail/docs/source/user_guide/interactive_usage.rst

 * integrating other code bases

-To see examples of how to use RAIL in interactive mode, visit the :ref:`interactive mode notebooks` page.
+To see examples of how to use RAIL in interactive mode, visit the :ref:`interactive mode notebooks`.

-To see the interactive mode API reference, visit the :ref:`page-interactive-api` page.
+To see the interactive mode API reference, visit the :ref:`page-interactive-api<Interactve API>`.

-To learn how to run RAIL in pipeline mode, visit the :ref:`pipeline usage` page.
+To learn how to run RAIL in pipeline mode, visit :ref:`pipeline usage`.

 .. note::
     When using the interactive module in certain code editors, tab completion may